-To provide access to effective & efficient justice through a timely, fair & impartial resolution of cases.
+To provide access to effective and efficient justice through a timely, fair and impartial resolution of cases.

 To provide equal access to a fair and effective system of justice for all without excess cost, inconvenience or delay with sensitivity to an increasingly diverse society.